rixiobarrios/outcomes/roadmap/resume.md

 ## Homework:
 Homework due Sunday at 7pm:
 - **Resume Draft** - Use the resume reflections and self-assessment that you noted to continue to revise your resume.
 Use the [Resume Checklist](https://docs.google.com/document/d/1tXVPjnKK0FkUPHJrxlEfGIVlZ4W0ponfYFjR2jViXf4/edit?usp=sharing) and [Resume Reference Guide](https://docs.google.com/document/d/1AHYLTZmmp8Xprfep3jcmNi73epYDKG2Rt_XTA6e9hLA/edit?usp=sharing) for support.
+Submit your Resume Draft as a Github issue.
   - Our next session is peer review and feedback.
-Be prepared to share your updated resume and LinkedIn profile and receive feedback on both.
+Be prepared to share your updated resume and LinkedIn profile and receive feedback on both!

 ## Further Reading and Resources:
 - View the session presentation deck [here](https://drive.google.com/drive/folders/1iT9wjJY75YZMcm2amhshLKquzFYpQS20).